truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 ### Data Protection Widget
 The **Data Protection** widget displays for all datasets.
-It shows the number snapshots and other data protection related scheduled tasks (replication, cloud sync, rsync and snapshots) configured on the system.
+It shows the number of snapshots and other data protection-related scheduled tasks (replication, cloud sync, rsync, and snapshots) configured on the system.

 {{< trueimage src="/images/SCALE/Datasets/DataProtectionWidget.png" alt="Data Protection Widget" id="Data Protection Widget" >}}